naikavinashm/README/README.md

 # README
-About Avinash Naik
+About Avinash Naik:
-Hi, I'm @naikavinashm
+Hi, I'm @naikavinashm.
 I'm interested in Google Cloud Platform.
 I experienced industrial life for 27 years in Industry 3.0 and now upgrading for Industry 4.0.
 I'm currently learning for Google Cloud Digital Leader Certification.